kaushikk18/kaushikk18/README.md

 - 👋 Hi there!
 This is Kaushik
-- 👀 I’m interested in web development
+- 👀 I’m an aspiring full stack developer
 - 🌱 I’m currently learning front end development

 <!---
 kaushikk18/kaushikk18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.